anupmehta702/activemq/README.md

 however it is not required ! .
 You can simply start both the brokers pointing to different webconsole (master would work fine ,but slave would be temporarily down

+You can also refer to http://chamilad.github.io/blog/2015/11/17/creating-a-simple-activemq-master-slash-slave-setup/ for setup